Published on

 The CPF Investment Scheme (CPFIS) in Singapore is designed to help people who have a CPF account to grow their CPF portfolio through making investments.
-It provides attractive options for optimizing CPF investment portfolios, offering opportunities to increase income and secure financial future.
+It provides attractive options for optimizing portfolios, offering opportunities to increase income and secure financial future.
 In this article, we will discuss how you can make use of the CPFIS to increase your income and secure your financial future.

 Types of CPF Accounts